oroinc/documentation/user/concept-guides/content-management/wysiwyg.rst

 If you are experienced at HTML coding, you can enter your own HTML code into the WYSIWYG editor via the **</> Source Code** popup dialog.
 There, you can also edit the existing HTML code that was already applied to the canvas based on the created content.

-Click **Import** to apply the changes made to the code.
+Click **Apply Changes** to apply the changes made to the code.

-Click **Export to ZIP** to create an HTML page based on the provided HTML code and export it to a ZIP file.
+Click **Download** to create an HTML page based on the provided HTML code and export it to a ZIP file.

 .. image:: /user/img/concept-guides/content-management/input_html_code.png
    :alt: Input HTML code into the WYSIWYG editor via the import popup dialog